telekom/wikipedia-22-12-de-dpr/README.md

 # Wikipedia 22-12 DE DPR

-The aim of this project is to provide a German dataset for the training of DPR models.
+The goal of this project is to provide a German dataset for training DPR models.
-This way German document retriever models can be trained.
+Based on this dataset, German document retrieval models can be trained.

 The source of our data is the [German Wikipedia](https://de.wikipedia.org/) or, to be more precise, the data set